eMetaboHUB/Forum-DiseasesChem/README.md

 We also report the Odds ratio to gauge the relative effect size, as well as the raw number of papers mentioning both the compound and the biomedical topic.

-We identify weak associations by computing a confidence interval on the co-occurence proportion.
+We identify weak associations by computing a confidence interval on the co-occurrence proportion.
 For identified weak associations, you can get more details by hovering the (i) icon to display a measure of their weakness, which represent the minimum number of supporting articles withdraw that would make the association fall below our inclusion criteria.
 See our preprint for more details.

 The results provide associations with most domains of the MeSH thesaurus.
 The MeSH root allows to easily filter out by top-level categories: